Lifetime Mortgages Explained

 Although the details can vary between lenders, there are a few key criteria you’ll need to meet to be eligible for a lifetime mortgage:

-Personal circumstances like your credit history are less relevant than for a typical mortgage as lenders aren’t taking the same risk – the property is there, ready to be sold when the loan becomes repayable.
+Personal circumstances like your credit history are less relevant to a typical mortgage, as lenders aren’t taking the same risk.
+The property is there, ready to be sold when the loan becomes repayable.

-There are several different ways to take your mortgage and to repay it – interest-only, drawdown or flexible, enhanced and protected.
+There are several different ways to take your mortgage and repay it: interest-only, drawdown, flexible, enhanced, and protected.

-When it comes to how you take the cash, you can choose to either take it all as one lump sum at the start of the loan, or you can take it more flexibly, perhaps a larger sum initially but then with the option to take further amounts later on.
+Regarding how you take the cash, you can take it all as one lump sum at the start of the loan or take it more flexibly, perhaps a larger sum initially, but then with the option to take further amounts later.
 This is sometimes called a flexible lifetime mortgage or an income drawdown mortgage.

 The benefits of taking your money over time like this are that you can budget more effectively, only taking it when you need it.
 It’s also cheaper, as you only start paying interest on each payment as you release it.

-The other choice you’ll need to make is about how you pay it back.
-The traditional option is the interest roll up model.
-With this type of lifetime mortgage you don’t make any regular repayments, the interest you’re charged simply rolls up every month and is added to the total debt.
-When you die or go into long term care, the original loan plus all the accrued interest becomes due.
+The other choice you’ll need to make is how you pay it back.
+The traditional option is the interest roll-up model.
+With this type of lifetime mortgage, you don’t make regular repayments; the interest you’re charged rolls up monthly and is added to the total debt.
+When you die or go into long-term care, the original loan and all the accrued interest are due.

-If you want to reduce the amount that will be due in the end, it’s possible to make regular payments towards some or all of the interest.
+If you want to reduce the amount due, you can make regular payments towards some or all of the interest.
 One of the main drawbacks of a lifetime mortgage is how easily an initially small debt can grow as interest builds up over time, so managing some of the interest payments as you go can help to counteract that.
 This option may not be affordable for everyone and will likely require some affordability checks from lenders.

 Enhanced

-Enhancing the amount you can borrow though can sometimes result in higher interest rates, leading to higher costs overall.
+Enhancing the amount you can borrow, though, can sometimes result in higher interest rates, leading to higher overall costs.

 Typical medical conditions that could enhance your lifetime mortgage are:

-These will however depend upon the lender so its especially important to seek advice from an experience broker.
+However, these will depend on the lender, so it is especially important to seek advice from an experienced broker.

 We're so confident in our service, we guarantee it.